OpenGATE/IDEAL/docs/overview/index.rst

 research user
    Medical physicist who uses IDEAL for "research" purposes, i.e. any purpose that is not the independent dose calculation of a clinical treatment plan.

+The software currently allows to assign these roles to users, however in the 1.0 release these roles are not enforced.
+This is a TODO item.

 ===============
 User interfaces